Improving Transferable Targeted Attacks with Feature Tuning Mixup: Experiments

 \textbf{Computational overhead.} We analyze the computational efficiency of different methods and report their costs in Table~\ref{tab:vit}.
 We use an NVIDIA 3090 GPU to compute the time per image.
 The results demonstrate that our approach introduces reasonable computational overhead compared to CFM.
 Specifically, with RN-50 as the source model, RDI-FTM requires an average of 1.54 seconds per image, representing only a 10.8\% increase over CFM's 1.39 seconds.
 In contrast, alternative methods like SI, VT, and ODI impose substantially higher computational burdens.
 For instance, VT requires 7.16 seconds per image, and SI requires 5.95 seconds per image.
 We also include relevant analysis in Figure~\ref{fig:starter}.
 The result shows that FTM achieves strong attack performance while maintaining low computational cost.

-\textbf{Combination with existing techniques.} Table~\ref{tab:combine} shows the transfer success rates of our method combined with existing methods, including ODI, VT, SI, and Admix.
-For instance, RDI-FTM-E achieves an average success rate of 36.0\% on Twins when combined with Admix, which is 7.9\% higher than the success rate of RDI-Admix-CFM alone (28.1\%).
-The results indicate that our method is a generic technique that can be combined with existing attack methods.
-More experiments are provided in the supplementary material.
+\textbf{Combination with existing techniques.} Table~\ref{tab:combine} presents transfer success rates of our method combined with ensemble-based method~\cite{LiuCLS17}, SI, and Admix.
+Using the ensemble of RN-50 and Inc-v3 as the surrogate model, our RDI-SI-FTM-E achieves 74.5\% average success rate, surpassing existing methods.
+FTM notably enhances performance on transformer-based models.
+For instance, RDI-SI-FTM achieves 64.3\% on PiT, which is 5.0\% higher than RDI-SI-CFM (59.3\%) with comparable computational cost.
+These results demonstrate that FTM is a generic technique that combines effectively with existing attack methods.